abhijeetvinkare/coinwatchers-live-cryptocurrency-prices/README.md

-# live-crytpo-prices
+# Coinwatchers (live-cryptocurrencies-prices)

-A coinwatchers is a web app which tells you the current prices of all the cryptocurrencies and also shows the live global news related to cryptocurrencies.
-You can also signup and add your favourite coin to your watchlist.
+Coinwatchers is a web app that provides real-time prices of various cryptocurrencies and displays live global news related to the crypto market.
+Users can sign up and create a personalized watchlist of their favorite coins.

+## Features

+- Real-time cryptocurrency prices: Get the latest prices of various cryptocurrencies.
+- Live global news: Stay updated with the latest news and articles about cryptocurrencies from around the world.
+- Watchlist: Create a personalized watchlist to keep track of your favorite coins.
+- User accounts: Sign up, log in, and manage your profile and watchlist.
+- Responsive design: The web app is optimized for desktop and mobile devices, ensuring a seamless user experience.

 # 🚀 Technologies